SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    after that instance has been deallocated, you'll get a runtime error.

+..
+One way to satisfy that requirement is to always access objects that have unmanaged properties through their owner instead of keeping a reference to them directly, because those direct references could outlive the owner.
+   However... this strategy really only works when the unowned reference is a backpointer from an object up to its owner.

 The following example defines two classes, ``Customer`` and ``CreditCard``, which model a bank customer and a possible credit card for that customer.
 These two classes each store an instance of the other class as a property.